joodicator/mcmapimg/README.md

     ```

 ## Usage
-There are three ways to use this tool:
+There are four ways to use this tool:

 1. Run `mcmapimg.py` as a command-line program.
 See the output of:
     ```